 Throughout her career, Stephanie always trained in varies styles of dance.
-She wanted to be an all around dancer and keep her opportunities open when auditioning for gigs.
+She wanted to be an all around dancer and keep her opportunities open.
 Stephanie was trained under Russian ballet dancers Julia Remezova, Igor Chifman and Svetlana Krylova of Donetsk Ballet and The Russian Ballet.
 Stephanie has attended The Pennsylvania Governor’s School for The Arts where she trained with Doug Bentz of The Luigi Jazz Dance Company in New York City under Artistic Direction of Luigi.
 Stephanie attended The Alvin Ailey School where

 she trained with Francisco Martinez of Ballet Hispanico of New York City, Bradley Shelver, Founder and Artistic Director of Contemporary Dance Company and has danced with Bill T Jones/ Arnie Zane Dance Company, Complexions Dance Company, and Limon Dance Company, Robin Dunn, student of Buddah Stretch and Mr. Wiggles, and Joan Peters of Alvin Ailey American Dance Theatre and Chairperson for the Dunham Technique at The Ailey School.
 In 2004, she graduated cum laude from DeSales University with a BA in Dance where she